felixcanditt/repo-list-angular/README.md

 ## Running tests

-The Angular app uses Jasmine for unit testing and Karma as the test runner.
+The app uses Jasmine for unit testing and Karma as the test runner.
 Tests are defined in .spec.ts files next to each component.
 To run the tests, execute `npm install` and then `ng test`.

 ### My test runs